Pee-wee's Big Holiday: Interpretation

-Upon its release, various entertainment and culture columnists made particular note of what they perceived as the film's deliberate romantic subtext regarding the relationship depicted between the story’s two leads.
+Upon its release, various entertainment and culture columnists made particular note of what they perceived as the film's deliberate romantic subtext regarding the relationship depicted between the story's two leads.

-In his review, Forbes film and arts critic David Alm touted the film's premise as a "subversion", writing that "[W]hile the text is pretty straightforward, the subtext is not, and this is no ordinary buddy picture. [...]
-[Manganiello] is introduced to us not just as a stranger, but as a hunk on a motorcycle, a badass outsider in a tight T-shirt and a pair of aviators who can activate a jukebox with a firm punch. [...]
-We laugh, but Pee-wee swoons.
-On one level, they're new besties; on another, they're falling in love."

-Slate.com Outward columnist Paul H. Johnson described the dynamic between the two main characters as "sweetly flirtatious", adding that "[W]hile Pee-wee might seem childlike and sexless, his affection for Manganiello can only be called a crush.
+Slate Outward columnist Paul H. Johnson described the dynamic between the two main characters as "sweetly flirtatious", adding that, "While Pee-wee might seem childlike and sexless, his affection for Manganiello can only be called a crush.
 Pee-wee dreams of jousting with Manganiello using rainbow-colored lances, and they exchange friendship bands at the end of the movie while squeezed together in Manganiello's treehouse.
 This is what love looks like in Pee-wee's delicate, but deliberate, mode."

-BuzzFeed entertainment editor Louis Peitzman lauded the film as a "queer love story", asserting that "[C]ategorizing Pee-wee and Joe as 'just friends' would be, at best, a euphemistic solution to a relationship that's deliberately vague but undeniably queer. [...]
-Big Holiday is a reminder that you don't have to meet heterocentric expectations: you can ride off on a motorcycle with your arms around Joe Manganiello. […] It's the closest Pee-wee will likely ever get to a gay happily ever after, and for all that the movie holds back, it's remarkably satisfying."
+BuzzFeed entertainment editor Louis Peitzman lauded the film as a "queer love story", asserting that "categorizing Pee-wee and Joe as 'just friends' would be, at best, a euphemistic solution to a relationship that's deliberately vague but undeniably queer. [...]
+Big Holiday is a reminder that you don't have to meet heterocentric expectations: you can ride off on a motorcycle with your arms around Joe Manganiello. [...]
+It's the closest Pee-wee will likely ever get to a gay happily ever after, and for all that the movie holds back, it's remarkably satisfying."

-Salon.com and Rolling Stone contributor Nico Lang cited other columnists' interpretation of the film's central storyline while expanding that "[Pee-wee] is simultaneously incredibly gay and not gay at all.
+Salon and Rolling Stone contributor Nico Lang cited other columnists' interpretation of the film's central storyline while expanding that "[Pee-wee] is simultaneously incredibly gay and not gay at all.
 And in Big Holiday, the character does something arguably even greater than come out of the closet: He resolves these identity conflicts to find happiness on his own terms. [...]
 Herman doesn't have to have actual sex with other men to be wonderfully, beautifully queer."